mrWh1te/Botmation/README.md

 # Introduction

-Botmation is a library of composable functions called `BotAction`'s, for writing Puppeteer scripts in a fun, simple, & testable way.
+Botmation is a library of composable functions called `BotAction`'s, for writing Puppeteer scripts in a fun, testable, declarative way.

 > “Everything should be made as simple as possible, but no simpler.” - Albert Einstein